-Clogged milk ducts are painful, make pumping unpleasant, and can lead to mastitis if they aren’t cleared quickly.
-Here is everything you need to know about them, including how to tell if you have a plugged duct, how to treat them, and how to prevent them in the future.
+Clogged milk ducts are painful and can lead to mastitis if they aren’t cleared quickly.
+Here is everything you need to know, including how to tell if you have a blocked duct, how to treat it, and how to prevent them in the future.

 What is a clogged duct?

 A clogged milk duct, also called a blocked duct or a plugged duct, occurs when the milk flow out of your breast has been obstructed in a certain spot, and the milk behind it gets trapped.

 Clogged ducts can also occur if your breast tissue is irritated for other reasons – if your bra is too tight, if you are sleeping on your breast, if your diaper bag is rubbing against your chest, etc.